 - Catches errors: It’s easier to stumble over missed typos and unclear sentences when you’re listening and reading at the same time.

-- Improves flow: As you read, you will start to hear the rhythm of you writing and if there are any breaks in that rhythm.
+- Improves flow: As you read, you will start to hear the rhythm of your writing and if there are any breaks in that rhythm.

 - Softens your sentences: Reading out loud will give you an idea if your writing sounds conversational or formal and rigid.

-Pro Tip: Ask a friend to read your blog post aloud so you can hear your own mistakes.
+Pro Tip: Ask a colleague to read your blog post aloud so you can hear your own mistakes.